Schematizing the Observer and the Epistemic Content of Theories: What a Theory Is

-In sum, there is no single, canonical model that represents SgrA$^*$, nor even a single, canonical, naturally related family of models.
-We rather have several different, not unambiguously related families of models, each of which captures some aspect, feature or component of the system not captured by the others, and each of which is appropriate and adequate for the different investigative purposes one may have---each gives what we believe to be excellent answers to kinds of questions that the others answer terribly.
-The propriety and adequacy of the model for many given purposes, moreover, is determined in large part by the kind of knowledge that can be had only by comprehension of the practical part of the theory---what sorts of instruments with what sorts of sensitivities are appropriate and adequate for probing and studying those different aspects, features and components of the system, in which states and under what sorts of conditions, and the kinds of arguments (almost never articulable strictly in the theoretical formalism) that legitimately show this.
+In sum, there is no single, canonical model that represents SgrA$^*$, nor even a single naturally inter-related family of models.
+We rather have several different, not unambiguously related families of models, each of which captures some aspect, feature or component of the system not captured by the others, and each of which is appropriate and adequate for the different investigative purposes one may have---each gives what we believe to be excellent answers to kinds of questions that the others answer terribly.\footnote{It is perhaps a commonplace now in philosophy of science that the same target system can have multiple models, each in a different theory or ``semi-autonomous'' or ``phenomenological'' and all in manifest tension in some way with each other, as forcefully argued, \emph{e}.\emph{g}., in \citeN{morrison-one-phn-many-mods}.
+My point is different, and, to my mind, much more striking: this happens within one and the same theory.} The propriety and adequacy of the model for many given purposes, moreover, is determined in large part by the kind of knowledge that can be had only by comprehension of the practical part of the theory---what sorts of instruments with what sorts of sensitivities are appropriate and adequate for probing and studying those different aspects, features and components of the system, in which states and under what sorts of conditions, and the kinds of arguments (almost never articulable strictly in the theoretical formalism) that show this.

 There is also the fact that we do not think general relativity is at bottom correct as a theory of spatiotemporal structure and its relation to matter; at some point, presumably, quantum effects must be taken into account, and we have little to no idea how to do that.
 In that sense, \emph{no} model general relativity produces can possibly be ``the right one'' for SgrA$^*$.
-Physicists almost universally ignore this fact in their work, and with good reason: even were we to have a satisfactory theory of quantum gravity, it is almost certainly the case that we would be unable to use it to construct models of SgrA$^*$ to answer the questions we have about it.
+Physicists almost universally ignore this fact in their work, and with good reason: even were we to have a satisfactory theory of quantum gravity, it is almost certainly the case that we would be unable to use it to construct models of SgrA$^*$ to answer the astrophysical questions about it we are interested in.